The Best SF Waterfront Restaurants

 Being able to stare at large bodies of water is one of the biggest perks of living in San Francisco (right next to wearing only a "light jacket" in winter).
 At these restaurants, you can take advantage of that perk while also eating good things and (if you want) drinking four glasses of sparkling wine.
 Here are some great waterfront spots that are open with outdoor seating.

-La Mar is a waterfront party.
-It looks like a classy teal and blue-colored hotel lobby set somewhere on Miami Beach, with two bar areas and a high-ceilinged dining room.
-The covered waterfront deck overlooking some piers is exactly where we want to drink never-ending pisco sours and fill up on tangy ceviche, Peruvian-style sushi, grilled scallops over lentil tacu-tacu, and fish-of-the-day with aji chimichurri.
-This small plate spot is always packed with tourists, locals popping in for the 3-5pm daily Happy Hour, and people in town for some sort of convention, which certainly makes a night here buzzy.
+This Peruvian spot is a waterfront party.
+It looks like a classy teal and blue-colored hotel lobby set somewhere on Miami Beach, with two bar areas and a high-ceilinged dining room (and even more for private dining).
+The covered waterfront deck overlooking some piers is exactly where we want to drink never-ending pisco sours and fill up on tangy ceviche, sushi, grilled scallops over lentil tacu-tacu, and the fish-of-the-day with aji chimichurri.
+This small plate spot is always packed with tourists, locals popping in for the 3-5pm weekday Happy Hour, and people in town for some sort of convention, which certainly makes a night here buzzy.

-This place on the Embarcadero has huge bay views and giant floor-to-ceiling fish tanks that might make you feel a bit like you’re dining in an aquarium.
+This seafood place on the Embarcadero has huge bay views, a bit of a corporate atmosphere, and giant floor-to-ceiling fish tanks that might make you feel a bit like you’re dining in an aquarium.
 Which is why we go here with coworkers, important clients, or anytime we want to feel like a high-powered person over some very good fish.
-The menu changes nightly based on what’s in season, but you can always count on phenomenal oysters, ceviches, and roasted fish like cod filets and swordfish steaks.
+The menu changes daily, but you can always count on great oysters, ceviches, and roasted cod filets and swordfish steaks.

 Pier 23 is a family-run bar and restaurant on the Embarcadero with good beer, stiff cocktails, and a menu of things like salads, tacos, and crab cakes.
 We usually skip the food when we’re here (this isn’t a place where you’ll say, “Hey, try this”), and instead use this spot as a ticket to waterfront drinking.
 Lots of umbrellas, tables, and plastic chairs fill the cozy but sun-lit outdoor area.
 Enjoy the views with a drink before moving on to the next spot.

-Greens is a Marina institution that's been serving up entirely-vegetarian dishes since 1979.
-The waterfront dining room in Fort Mason has tons of natural light, huge windows, and colossal wood sculptures, all of which create a beautiful setting for long, leisurely meals consisting of vegan spring rolls, pizza on cornmeal crusts, and fancy imported teas.
+Greens is a Marina institution that's been serving up entirely vegetarian dishes since 1979.
+The waterfront dining room in Fort Mason (with views of a harbor) has tons of natural light, huge windows, and colossal wood sculptures, all of which create a beautiful setting for long, leisurely meals consisting of vegan spring rolls, and pizza on cornmeal crusts.
 The food at the groundbreaking restaurant won't inspire songs, but it doesn't need to—a meal at Greens is an experience to have at least once.

 The only thing better than throwing back raw and grilled oysters is doing so alongside an expansive body of water.
 Hog Island Oyster Co. is located in the Ferry Building Marketplace, and has a great waterfront patio to chill alongside half a dozen sweetwater oysters and think deeply about the circle of life.
 While you're there, get a bowl of clam chowder.
 It’s super creamy, and piled with whole clams and thick bacon chunks for a salty punch.